-- 3.5.9 CIPFA's Financial Resilience Index is designed to support and improve discussions surrounding local authority financial resilience.
+- 3.6.9 CIPFA's Financial Resilience Index is designed to support and improve discussions surrounding local authority financial resilience.
 It shows a council's performance against a range of measures associated with financial risk, including the level of earmarked reserves and general balances.
-The Index is a comparative tool to be used to support good financial management and generate a common understanding of the financial position within authorities. - 3.5.10 The index considers both the value of general balances and earmarked reserves compared to councils' net revenue budget.
-While earmarked reserves are held for specific purposes, they can be called upon to meet unexpected costs or provide short term funding to enable long term recovery plans to be put in place. - 3.5.11 The publication of the Financial Resilience Index based on 2020/21 data is expected in late January 2022.
-Due to the timing of publication, this will be considered as part of the Chief Financial Officer's Section 25 statement for Council on the adequacy of the proposed financial reserves and the robustness of the estimates for the purposes of the council tax calculations.
+The Index is a comparative tool to be used to support good financial management and generate a common understanding of the financial position within authorities. - 3.6.10 The index considers both the value of general balances and earmarked reserves compared to councils' net revenue budget.
+While earmarked reserves are held for specific purposes, they can be called upon to meet unexpected costs or provide short term funding to enable long term recovery plans to be put in place. - 3.6.11 The CIPFA Financial Resilience Index based on 2020/21 data was released in early February 2022.
+It is considered as part of the Chief Financial Officer's Section 25 statement for Council on the adequacy of the proposed financial reserves and the robustness of the estimates for the purposes of the council tax calculations. - 3.6.12 Whilst acknowledging that the Council does have reasonably high levels of debt compared to statistical neighbours, the repayment of this is factored into the MTFS.
+The Council's level of reserves is in a positive position compared to other similar authorities.
+The Council's biggest financial risk is the business rates reset which the Council is planning for.
+Taking these into account it is in a relatively stable position.

-3.6 Climate Action
+3.7 Climate Action

-- 3.6.1 In 2019, CDC declared a climate emergency and committed to prioritising climate action in decision making.
-More recently, a climate action framework was approved that commits the council to: - Being carbon neutral in its operations by 2030
+- 3.7.1 In 2019, CDC declared a climate emergency and committed to prioritising climate action in decision making.
+More recently, a climate action framework was approved that commits the council to: - Being carbon neutral in its operations by 2030 - Enabling a zero-carbon Cherwell by 2030. - 3.7.2 In developing budget proposals, services were asked to assess how their plans affected the Council's ability to reduce its emissions from buildings, fleet, staff

-- Enabling a zero-carbon Cherwell by 2030. - 3.6.2 In developing budget proposals, services were asked to assess how their plans affected the Council's ability to reduce its emissions from buildings, fleet, staff travel, purchased products and services (including construction) and to enable emission reductions at a district-wide level. - 3.6.3 Most of the proposals put forward were deemed by services to not impact the Council's ability to meet our climate action. - 3.6.4 The proposal to increase parking charges could reduce district-wide carbon emissions by encouraging drivers to walk, cycle or use public transport.
+- travel, purchased products and services (including construction) and to enable emission reductions at a district-wide level. - 3.7.3 Most of the proposals put forward were deemed by services to not impact the Council's ability to meet our climate action. - 3.7.4 The proposal to increase parking charges could reduce district-wide carbon emissions by encouraging drivers to walk, cycle or use public transport.